 - QM pKa determination

 - H-bond strength

 By integrating advanced computational modeling, our drug discovery experts will make giant scientific leaps for your projects, saving you months of unnecessary research work.

 Our computational scientists employ a range of cheminformatics techniques to support all aspects of drug discovery.

 New ideas are generated in silico (e.g. library enumeration, hit expansion design, 2D- or 3D-similarity searches) and refined by computational and medicinal chemists.

 Virtual profiling of these ideas is routinely carried out via the computation of CNS-MPO scores (for CNS indications), pKa and ADMET predictors, and many more.

 High volumes of data can be exploited by our experts through molecular matched pair analysis (MMP analysis) and clustering.

 We also take pride in constantly aiming for the highest level of data integrity.
 All our experiments are recorded using our internal electronic laboratory notebook (ELN) systems.
-We can even work on your ELN platform for a full integration within your systems.
+We can even work on your ELN platform for full integration within your own systems.